 These keywords should include your business type and city or local area.
 If these are too broad then you may find it difficult to rank for these.

 For example, I could use “website design Birmingham”.
 Or even better “WordPress website design Birmingham”.
 The more specific you can be the better.

 TOP TIP – always place the most important keywords at the start.
 Google pays more attention to these.

 My advice would be to put your keyword phrase (3-4 words) into Google and observe what comes up.
 As you type Google automatically starts to fill in the blanks.
 This gives you a good idea of what people are searching for.

 Look at the bottom of the page and Google will also list other relevant search terms.
 It may be possible for you to add these to your page somewhere, so keep a note of any good ones.

-Once turned on, when you do a search in Google, it lists all the popular search terms.
+Once turned on, when you search Google, it lists all the popular search terms.
 Any search terms that have a CPC of $10 or less are worth considering that have a good search score.

 Alternatively, you could try any of these other tools.
 But please note use these as a guide only.
 They use complex algorithms, so in some cases produce false positives.
 Good old human research within Google is sometimes better.

 If you do want to do some keyword research, you could use one of many SEO tools (see below)